-6.B.1 Describe what the enterprise does to ensure that employees in own enterprise and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms when this is needed
+6.B.1 Describe what the enterprise does to ensure that employees and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms

 Our head office in Sweden has established a close and effective communication with our employees in Poland, which has been strengthened by our long-standing relationships and democratic work culture.
 We highly value creating a work environment where everyone feels comfortable expressing themselves.
 Therefore, we have a representative group that discusses both high and low-level matters and concerns from employees in the production line, as well as an anonymous suggestion box where employees can raise any issues that need attention.